-As you contemplate your death, you may be concerned about how your debts will affect family members and heirs.
-Home loans, in particular, can be hundreds of thousands of dollars.
-So, what happens to your mortgage after death, and what can you do to make things easier for loved ones?
-The good news is that heirs are not responsible for loans that they have nothing to do with, and you can plan ahead to keep everybody in the home—if that’s what everybody wants.
+What happens to your mortgage after you die, and what can you do to make things easier for surviving loved ones?
+The good news is that heirs are not responsible for loans they have nothing to do with, and you can plan ahead to keep everyone in the home—if that’s what they want.

 The death of a borrower changes things, but perhaps not as much as you’d think.
 The loan still exists and needs to be paid off, just like any other loan.
-But the stakes are high with housing debt, as family members may live in the house or have emotional attachments to it.
-Survivors can handle the mortgage in several ways, and some will be more appealing than others.
+But the stakes can be higher with housing debt, because family members may live in the house or have emotional attachments to it.
+Survivors can handle the mortgage in several ways, some of which will be more appealing than others.

-Keep making payments: It’s crucial to make arrangements for your monthly payments when you die.
+It’s crucial to make arrangements for your monthly payments when you die.
 Doing so prevents the lender from applying penalty fees and starting the foreclosure process.
-A surviving spouse, your executor, or anybody else can make payments while you settle the estate (or automatic bill payments can do the job, too, assuming your funds are still available.
+A surviving spouse, your executor, or anybody else can make payments while they settle the estate.
+Automatic bill payments can do the job, too, assuming your funds are still available.
 Financial institutions could freeze accounts after your death, so you may need to ensure that others set up new payment methods.

 Selling the Home

-Positive equity: If the home is worth more than you owe on it, the difference goes to your heirs.
+If the home is worth more than is owed on it, the difference can go to your heirs.
 Your executor can sell the property and use the proceeds to pay off other debts or distribute assets to heirs.
-Alternatively, if an individual heir takes over the mortgage and ownership of the home, that person can pocket the difference.
+Alternatively, if an individual heir takes over the mortgage and ownership of the home, they can pocket the difference.

-If you’re underwater: If you owe more than the home is worth—and nobody wants to take over payments—you executor may be able to negotiate a short sale with your lender.
+If you owe more than the home is worth—and no one wants to take over payments—your executor may be able to negotiate a short sale with your lender.
 If all else fails, the lender can simply foreclose, and your loved ones won't be responsible for the debt—as long as they didn't co-sign on the mortgage.

-Do you need insurance?
-Money doesn’t buy happiness, but it can solve a lot of problems.
-Life insurance provides a quick cash injection to pay off your home loan or keep up with monthly payments.
-That money can give everybody options, including a surviving spouse who might or might not want to keep the home.
-Plus, if a co-signer helped you get approved, you can get them off the hook.
+Life insurance may provide a quick cash injection to help your heirs pay off your home loan or keep up with monthly payments.
+That money can give everyone options, including a surviving spouse who might or might not want to keep the home.
+If a co-signer helped you get approved, you can get them off the hook.

-Ownership options: With the help of qualified professionals, evaluate whether or not it makes sense to hold your real estate in a trust or a business entity like an LLC.
+With the help of qualified professionals, evaluate whether or not it makes sense to hold your real estate in a trust or a business entity such as an LLC.
 Adding additional owners to the title could also be an option.
 Any action that keeps your home out of probate can help to reduce costs and smooth the transition for your heirs.
-However, those changes may have significant legal and tax consequences—so consult with a local attorney and CPA before you take any action.
+However, those changes may have significant legal and tax consequences, so consult with a local attorney and CPA before you take any action.

-Keep liquid cash: Especially if your family members will have a hard time making payments after your death, make funds available to them.
-They’ll need to pay the mortgage, maintain the property, and stay current on taxes.
-This helps them minimize stress and paperwork, and they can sell the home for a fair price if that’s what needs to happen.
+Especially if your family members will have a hard time making payments after your death, make funds available to them.
+That will help them minimize stress and paperwork, and they can sell the home for a fair price if that’s what needs to happen.
+In the meantime, they’ll need to pay the mortgage, maintain the property, and stay current on taxes.

-Talk about it: Discuss your intentions with anybody who will be affected by your death.
-It’s not fun, and it’s harder for some than others, but communication can go a long way toward preventing heartache when the inevitable happens.
-Find out if loved ones want to keep the house, or if they’d prefer to move on.
+Discuss your intentions with anyone who will be affected by your death.
+It’s not fun, and it’s harder for some than for others, but communication can go a long way toward preventing heartache when the inevitable happens.
+Find out whether loved ones want to keep the house or whether they’d prefer to move on.
 If you have multiple heirs, clarify who gets what—and under what conditions.
-For example, if one person gets the house, will the estate pay off the mortgage, or does that individual inherit the home loan along with the property?
+For example, if one person will get the house, will the estate pay off the mortgage, or will that individual inherit the home loan along with the property?